Betweenmatt/TastyScript/README.md

 Check the documentation at the [Wiki](../../wiki) to learn about the core concepts of the language, as well as full documentation on functionality.

+On a side note, this was my very first language.
+It does not use any complex parsing frameworks, only regex and and some string manipulation.
+I plan on replacing my work with ANTLR in the future, when I have time to sit down and learn how to use it!

 # How to install
 * First, download the [latest release](https://github.com/TastyGod/TastyScript/releases) or compile from the source.
 * [Download the ADB server](https://developer.android.com/studio/releases/platform-tools.html)